enel-gdh-educational/katacoda-scenarios/version-control/basics/intro.md

 ---

 , which you send by email to those who will attend the presentation.
 Your boss is happy about the presentation, nevertheless asked to clarify some slides.
- Your colleague offers to do that.
-Easy enough, you might think!
+ Your colleague Bob offers to do that and you are relieved about that!
-  Well, it turns out that by mistake, he applies the changes to `sample_file_Bob.txt` and sends you a version called:
+  Well, it turns out that, by mistake, Bob applies the changes to `sample_file_Bob.txt` and sends you a version called:

 ---